 An education is the single most powerful tool we have at our disposal.
 By educating more people in a better manner, we can drive greater positive social and technological change, and, therefore, create a more prosperous future.
 It’s important that we constantly strive to enhance education in terms of quality and access.
-And if we ought to increase quality and access to education, how can the Internet of Things—or IoT—be of help?
+So how can we improve educational quality and access with IoT applications in education?

 How Can We Improve Education?

 Methods designed to enhance the educational experience often seek to augment the quality of education or access to it, but fewer dramatically impact both simultaneously.
 Let’s look at some examples, considering the United States’ educational framework:

 - Teachers: Hiring more teachers may increase access to education, but it will likely lead to a decrease in quality.
 Rapid hiring both is both detrimental to the quality of instruction and is not scalable as school districts have limited access to funding and administrative personnel.

 - Textbooks: Purchasing new textbooks is costly and therefore limiting in terms of the quantity that can be purchased for students.
 On the other hand, buying used textbooks may be cheaper, thereby providing greater access to educational material.
 However, it also limits learning to older pedagogic modules and outdated information, which may stunt or even decrease educational quality.

 - Reform: There’s a constant push for educational policy change at the local, state, and national government, yet the fight seems perennially futile.
 That’s not to say it’s fruitless; in fact, educational policy change can rapidly change lives for the better.
 Nonetheless, achieving greater funding and educational reform proves time-intensive and difficult due to a lack of bipartisanship.
 The goals of such initiatives are often to increase the quality of and access to education, but we need interim solutions while policy changes are delayed.